The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Learn more: How to use retirement funds to invest in a business

-Rollover Business Startups (ROBS) also known as 401(k) Business Financing is a method of funding a small business or franchise using your retirement funds.
-In fact, Rollover Business Startups/401(k) Business Financing is the only legal way to use your retirement fund to invest in yourself without incurring tax penalties.
+Rollover as Business Startups (ROBS) is a method of funding a small business or franchise using your retirement funds.
+In fact, ROBS is the only legal way to use your retirement funds to invest in yourself without incurring tax penalties.

 If my new company will not have any full time employees other than myself can I still use the structure?